 Gluten in Medicine, Vitamins & Supplements

-Although rare, products such as prescription or over the medications, vitamins and supplements can contain traces of gluten.
+Although rare, products such as prescription or over-the-counter medications, vitamins, and supplements can contain traces of gluten.
 You can eliminate all risks by effectively evaluating the ingredients in these products.

 Database Search for Ingredient Source

-Searching specifically for the word corn reveals 6,518 records, potato reveals 2,934 records, tapioca reveals 17 records while the word wheat reveals 11 records.
+Searching specifically for the word corn reveals 6,518 records, potato reveals 2,934 records, tapioca reveals 17 records, while the word wheat reveals 11 records.
 The total adds up to more than the 8,379 records because many products have more than one starch contained within the product.
-This database is called Pillbox, and can be accessed here.
+This database is called MedlinePlus, and can be accessed here.

-Currently, there is no law that mandates that the drug manufacturers disclose the source of these excipients in any public record or database, and we have to rely on calling the manufacturer to obtain information.
-Anybody who has ever done this knows how difficult it is to obtain accurate information.
+Currently, there is no law mandating that drug manufacturers disclose the source of these excipients in any public record or database, so we must rely on calling the manufacturer to obtain information.

-Some drug companies are very open with their information, while others either give incomplete or even false information.
-Often you are told that the company does not use any gluten in the manufacturing of their product, but they won’t guarantee it to be gluten-free.
+Some drug companies are transparent with their information, while others either give incomplete or even false information.
+Often, you are told that the company does not use any gluten in the manufacturing of their product, but they won’t guarantee that it’s gluten-free.